 We are interested to hear of any innovative and creative ways spiritual care is being practiced so please contact us or send through relevant information and resources.

-The Spiritual sector is currently undertaking research at an international level to explore the changes that the pandemic has brought.
+The spiritual sector is undertaking research at an international level to explore the changes and emerging directions brought about by the pandemic.

 Reliable and authorised sources of information are below:

 The information provided below has been sourced from hospitals in Victoria.
 It may not be accurate for all hospitals in Australia.

 Some Victorian hospitals are dealing with a high number of Covid-19 cases, others with a few or none, depending on their location and the level of care provided.
 Some Covid-19 patients are being cared for at home by a hospital team.

 Victorian health services are also caring for aged-care residents, those infected with Covid-19, as well as some who are Covid-free but have been transferred to a health service.

 Spiritual care staff are working on-site or remotely; some teams are alternating to minimise the risk of infection.

 Face-to-face spiritual care is offered in low-risks wards, mostly in regional Victoria, and only if carefully triaged.
 Some spiritual care staff in Victoria are providing care in high-risk wards.
 Staff are wearing masks and/or shields and any other PPE, as required, and are ensuring that they are building rapport with patients.
 Both groups are using Telehealth to support patients and their families as patient isolation is a reality in many health services due to visitor restrictions.